Methodology

 Calculated data items

-• Numbers of children registered to receive government-funded early years provision
+• Children registered for government-funded early years provision

-For PVI providers, counts are taken from the early years census.
-Counts for state-funded schools are taken from the school census and counts for general hospital schools are taken from the school level annual school census.
+For PVI providers (including childminders), counts are taken from the early years census.
+Counts for state-funded schools (including nurseries) are taken from the school census and counts for general hospital schools are taken from the school level annual school census.

 • Provider type

-This is a count of providers delivering government-funded early years provision by type of provider, and also the number of children registered to receive entitlements at those providers.
+This is a count of providers delivering government-funded early years provision by type of provider, and also the number of children registered for entitlements at those providers.
 Special schools include maintained and non-maintained special schools and general hospital schools.

-The number of children registered to receive some government-funded early years provision is calculated as the headcount of children in receipt of some government-funded early years provision.
+The number of children registered for some government-funded early years provision is calculated as the headcount of children registered for government-funded early years provision.
 Where they are receiving government-funded early years provision at more than one PVI provider, they have only been counted once at the provider where they take the majority of their funded hours.

 • Ofsted inspection judgements